 When we receive your application we will make an initial decision on your fee status based on the information you have given us.

-If we do not have enough information to make a decision then we may ask you to complete a fee status questionnaire[pdf] and supply additional evidence so that we can make our assessment.
-You do not need to complete a questionnaire unless we ask you to do so.
+If we do not have enough information to make a decision then we may ask you to complete a fee status questionnaire and supply additional evidence so that we can make our assessment.

-Requesting a Change in Fee Status
+Requesting a change in fee status

-Please note that it is not normally possible to amend your fee status once you have registered as a student and begun your degree at Imperial, so you should contact us as soon as possible if you feel our assessment is not correct.
+Please note that it is not normally possible to amend your fee status once you have registered as a student and started your degree at Imperial, so you should contact us as soon as possible if you feel our assessment is not correct.

 Equivalent or Lower Qualifications (ELQs)

 The Government does not provide funding to institutions for UK and EU students who are studying for a qualification that is at an equivalent or lower level to one that they have already been awarded – these are referred to as Equivalent or Lower Qualifications (ELQs).

 When we receive your application we will assess whether you are an ELQ student or not, as well as what your overall fee status is (see above).

 If your application is successful and you are liable for the higher fee then further information will be made available to when you receive your offer.